sab148/MiSaTo-dataset/README.md

 - Molecular Dynamics: 16972 simulated protein-ligand structures, 10 ns each
 - AI: pytorch dataloaders, 2 base line models for MD and QM

+Our goals:
+- highest possible accuracy for ligand molecules
+- represent the systems dynamics in reasonable timescales
+- innovative AI models for drug discovery predictions

 More details in the paper.